Cycling on peaceful country roads through an idyllic landscape of lush green fields and cypress-lined hills

 *Discounts available for groups of 3 in triple room.
 Please enquire for prices.

 |BIKE RENTAL||If you don’t bring your own, you can rent a bicycle from us.
 You will find it waiting for you in the Hotel’s storage room, fitted to your requirements.
 Our adult hybrid-bikes are provided with comfortable seats, reliable components, 21 gears and Shimano Alivio components.
 All bikes are cleaned and overhauled before delivery.

-All bikes are equipped with a padlock and key that must be used at all times when not riding the bike, as well as luggage pannier attachments at the rear and 1 rear side bag per bike, 1 front bag and map compartment, front and back lights, puncture repair kit, pump and spare inner tube, all of which you should know how to use.
+All bikes are equipped with a padlock and key that must be used at all times when not riding the bike, as well as rear pannier bags, phone holder, front and back lights, puncture repair kit, pump and spare inner tube, all of which you should know how to use.
 One of every 2 bikes has a KM distance counter.

 PRICES FOR 6-DAY BIKE RENTAL

 Prices include bike delivery, collection and theft insurance.